The Foolproof Way to Find Out Your Real Body Type

 So how do we put Kerr’s smart life lesson into practice?
 The first step is to ask, What body shape am I?
-Rather than compare your body to pictures of celebrities or fruit, which can leave you feeling unsure if you’ve arrived at the right conclusion, we’re using Oprah’s fashion expert Bradley Bayou’s foolproof technique.
+Rather than compare your body to pictures of celebrities or fruit today, we’re using Oprah’s fashion expert Bradley Bayou’s foolproof technique.
 Bayou’s system uses math—it is a little intensive, but we’ll walk you through it—to double-check that you’ve found your real shape.

-We’re limiting today’s article to the four major body types for simplicity’s sake, but for a more in-depth look at every shape and size, check out Bayou’s The Science of Sexy, wherein he gives tips on how to dress 48 different types of bodies.
+We’re limiting today’s article to the four major body types for simplicity’s sake, but for a more in-depth look at all the shapes and sizes Bayou covers, check out his book, The Science of Sexy, wherein he gives tips on how to dress 48 different types of bodies.
 Also, keep in mind that no matter your size, you can have any of the below four body shapes; it’s more about how your weight (whatever it may be) is distributed.

 With that said, get out your tape measure and scroll down to find your real body shape!